MockingbirdME/game_md/core_rules/02 - traits.md

 * **Extended Spell List(4)** - increase the number of spells you may know by one.
 This trait may be taken any number of times increasing it's cost by one each time.
 * **Fast Reflexes(1)** - Gain +1 to your initiative.
 A character may take this trait multiple times
 * **Fulled by Pain(3)** - Each time you suffer a stun or wound regain 3 stamina.
 * **Hard to kill(4)** - increase your max wounds by one and ignore one wound you are suffering from.
-This trait may be taken multiple times.
+This trait may be taken multiple times increasing its cost by one each time.
 * **Hardy(1)** - Gain 1 point of resistance to illness and poison.
 A character may take this trait multiple times increasing its cost by 1 each time.
 * **Heightened Hearing(1)** - Gain 2 bonus dice to all hearing based perception checks and 1 bonus die to perception checks that include but don’t specifically rely on hearing.
 This trait may be taken multiple times increasing its cost by 1 each time.
 * **Heightened Sight(1)** - Gain 2 bonus dice to all sight based perception checks and 1 bonus die to perception checks that include but do not specifically rely on sight.
 This trait may be taken multiple times increasing its cost by 1 each time.